ADVISORY HEALTH-CORONAVIRUS/TRUMP-HOSPITAL

-BETHESDA, MD - Live view of Walter Reed National Military Medical Center as U.S. President Donald Trump is being treated there after being diagnosed with COVID-19.
+BETHESDA, MARYLAND - Live view of Walter Reed National Military Medical Center as U.S. President Donald Trump is treated there after being diagnosed with COVID-19.

 Restrictions: